Top 5 2nd Quarter Trades of Ca - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Capital Advantage, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Canvas Wealth Advisors, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Capital Advantage, Inc. bought 611,321 shares of BATS:ICSH for a total holding of 732,249.
-The trade had a 6.75% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.
+During the quarter, Canvas Wealth Advisors, LLC bought 32,260 shares of NAS:AMZN for a total holding of 68,340.
+The trade had a 1.38% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $125.73.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.